Bob-04/Photos-App/README.md

  2) Add configuration:
  * "ConnectionStrings:SqlConnectionString" - connection to your database
  * "Agileengine:ApiKey" - key to Api for http://interview.agileengine.com
+ 3) make GET request to /search/{searchTerm} for get images

 ## Author